nicholaswilde/recipes/docs/breakfast/frittata.md

 ### Step 5

-Pour in the egg mixture and proceed as in the basic French Omelet, until the bottom of the frittata is set and the top is still creamy.
+Pour in the egg mixture and proceed as in the basic [French Omelet][1], until the bottom of the frittata is set and the top is still creamy.
 To finish cooking the top, place the frittata in a 350°F oven or under the hot broiler for a few seconds until the top is firm.
 A traditional frittata is not browned.
 Serve at once on a hot platter, or serve at room temperature.